Berlin is the city that makes my heart skip a beat.

 Built in the 1830s, Potsdamer Platz quickly became one of the most crowded and congested areas in all of Europe.
 It is where the first traffic light was built in Berlin and remains just as bustling.

-As you exit the Bahnhof (station) you will immediately see a very large section of remnants from the Berlin Mauer (wall).
-Sometimes there are peace demonstrations here, and there can be a lot of tourist kitsch on display since this is also a celebrity hotspot.
+As you exit the Bahnhof (train station) you will immediately see a very large section of remnants from the Berlin Mauer (wall).
+Sometimes there are peace demonstrations here, and a lot of tourist kitsch on display since this is also a celebrity hotspot.

 In the center of Potsdamer Platz, across from the Wall segment, is the Berlin Spy Museum with a very interesting collection of war espionage artifacts and loads of spy gear in general.